On this course you are able to tailor your learning on a specific topic to develop deeper knowledge in one subject. Choose from one of the following:

 How will this course be taught

 The Coventry University Global Summer School (hereby known as “the Programme”) is open to students, HE professionals and members of the public.
-In order to apply to the Programme, Coventry University recommends that you are aged 18 or above by the time that the course starts.
+In order to apply to the Programme, Coventry University you must be aged 18 or above by the time that the course starts.

 For all courses, we require a good level of English language skill in speaking, reading and writing.
 All courses are taught solely in English.
-This is detailed on the course specific pages and in the registration form.
-For English language courses, the Summer School recommends a TOEFL overall score minimum of 4.5 and IELTS score minimum 32.
-For all other courses the Global Summer School recommends a TOEFL overall score minimum of 5 and IELTS score minimum 35.
+The Global Summer School recommends a TOEFL overall score minimum of 35 and IELTS score minimum 5.
 If you do not have a valid (within 2 years) TOEFL/IELTS score, please take the English language test and send us your score for consideration.

 If you have any questions around payment, laptop requirements and more you can consult our frequently asked questions page.